 To make this work, you need to go beyond one-off workshops.
 Create structured development programs that empower your team to build and manage AI responsibly.
 Investing in AI ethics training is a great starting point, as it equips your employees to build fair and transparent systems.
 By giving your team the tools to understand the moral complexities of AI deployment, you foster a culture of innovation and ownership that pays dividends long-term.

-Working with outside AI specialists
+Partnering with external AI specialists

 If you need to accelerate your timeline, collaborating with external AI specialists is the most direct way to bridge the talent gap.
 This gives you immediate access to advanced expertise without the lengthy hiring process.
 These partners can be consultants, agencies, or a comprehensive platform provider like Cake that manages the entire technical stack for you.
 This lets your team focus on the business problem while the partner handles the complex infrastructure and deployment.